spraakbanken/multiged-2023/README.md

 * Elena Volodina, Lena Granstedt, Arild Matsson, Beáta Megyesi, Ildikó Pilán, Julia Prentice, Dan Rosén, Lisa Rudebeck, Carl-Johan Schenström, Gunlög Sundberg and Mats Wirén (2019).
 The SweLL Language Learner Corpus: From Design to Annotation.
 Northern European Journal of Language Technology, Special Issue.
 * Adriane Boyd, Jirka Hana, Lionel Nicolas, Detmar Meurers, Katrin Wisniewski, Andrea Abel, Karin Schöne, Barbora Štindlová, and Chiara Vettori (2014).
 The MERLIN corpus: Learner language and the CEFR.
 Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC'14), pp. 1281-1288.
 * Adriane Boyd (2018).
 Using Wikipedia edits in low resource grammatical error correction.
 Proceedings of the 2018 EMNLP Workshop W-NUT: The 4th Workshop on Noisy User-generated Text, pp. 79-84.
+* Helen Yannakoudakis, Ted Briscoe, and Ben Medlock (2011).
+A New Dataset and Method for Automatically Grading ESOL Texts.
+In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies, pages 180–189.